 In principle, one can use any Turing complete language to re-express mathematics.
 The task is not particularly difficult.
 One generally has to build a translator between the two formulations, whose existence is interpreted as a proof of equivalence.
-For instance, one can write all of mathematics using set theory with arbitrary set equipments, but also using the english language, or using a computer language such as c++, or using arithmetic with multiplication, etc. If the language is Turing complete, then it is as expressive as any other Turing complete language, and a translator is guaranteed to exist.
+For instance, one can write all of mathematics using set theory with arbitrary set equipments, but also using the english language, or using a computer language such as c++, or using arithmetic with multiplication, etc. If the language is Turing complete, then it is as expressive as any other Turing complete language, and translators are guaranteed to exist.
 So why pick a particular system over another?
 This is often due to conveniences and constraints other than pure expressive power.
 For instance, sets allow us to intuitively express a very large class of mathematical problems quite conveniently.
-Typical selection criterions are; can we express the problem at hand clearly?, elegantly?, are the solutions also clear and easier to formulate than in the alternative system?
-Here we will use and introduce the incremental contribution formulation of mathematics, and, as we found, its advantages regarding the capture, preservation and accumulation of epistemically certain statements are quite remarkable.
+Typical selection criterions are; can we express the problem at hand clearly?; elegantly?; are the solutions also clear and easier to formulate than in the alternative system?

+Here we will use and introduce the incremental contribution formulation of mathematics, and, as we found its advantages regarding the capture, preservation and accumulation of epistemically certain statements, as well as its upcoming role as the foundation of the formalized practice of science, are remarkable.